aaditagrawal/unduck-plus/README.md

 DuckDuckGo does their redirects server side.
 Their DNS is...not always great.
 Result is that it often takes ages.

 I solved this by doing all of the work client side.
 Once you've went to https://unduck.link once, the JS is all cache'd and will never need to be downloaded again.
 Your device does the redirects, not me.

+(the above was written by Theo.)

+Changes by Aadit:
+- Removed Theo's analytics tracking.
+- Added Perplexity and Kagi as providers.
+- Made it self hosting ready.